Anjaligali1234/KIET-Open_RedireX/README.md

 # KIET-Open_RedireX
 **A Fuzzer for Detecting Open Redirect Vulnerabilities**

-**KIET-CyberCrew-RedireX** is a tool designed to detect open redirect vulnerabilities in web applications.
+**KIET-Open_RedireX** is a tool designed to detect open redirect vulnerabilities in web applications.
 It helps security researchers and penetration testers identify URLs that are susceptible to redirection attacks.

 ---